Chapter 2

 TeX4ht

-allows authors to convert LaTeX input to several output formats, like
+allows authors to convert LaTeX input into several output formats, such

 (for web pages) or ePub